ahmadalli/public-notes/docs/0020-a-guide-to-writing.md

 sidebar_position: 20
 ---

-# How to Write About Stuff
+# A Guide to Writing

 Most of the content on this page is derived from my learnings at the O'Reilly event, [Fundamentals of Technical Writing](https://www.oreilly.com/live-events/fundamentals-of-technical-writing/0636920077082/0636920083497/).
 The information that follows is an adaptation and summary of this event.